markr07/dcc-ex.github.io/docs/begin/what-to-know.rst

 Please read on, or use the index to the right to skip to any topic of interest.

-If you are comfortable with differences between DCC & DC and already know a bit about our products, skip on to the :doc:`next page</begin/levels>` where we explain how our products, and the pages on this site, are tagged by how simple or complex they are.
+If you are comfortable with differences between DCC & DC and already know a bit about our products, skip on to the :doc:`next page</begin/levels>` where we explain how our products, and the pages on this site, are tagged with how simple or complex they are.

 |HR-DASHED|